-LCD panels that require 3.3V power and have a 3.3V "CMOS" level compatible data interface are supported, as are LCD panels with an LVDS interface.
+LCD panels that require 3.3V power and have a 3.3V "CMOS" level compatible data interface are supported.
 A list of compatible panels in provided in Appendix A.

 The power requirements shown below are typical values.
-The theoretical absolute worst case is up to 2 times these values, but it is extremely unlikely that this will occur on a specific board.
+The theoretical maximum when all parts are worst case is up to 2 times these values, but it is extremely unlikely that this will occur on a specific board.
 We suggest a 150% of the below values is a reasonable value.

-The following table gives the SLCD5+E board only power supply requirement; for a total power budget you must include the input-referenced panel power plus backlight power.
+The following table gives the SLCD5 Board Only Power Supply requirement; for a total power budget you must include the input-referenced panel power plus backlight power.

-Supply Voltage: Typical Current (beeper off): Typical Current (beeper on full): Typical Current (Vin -10% , speaker option, max volume): 5V nominal 300mA (typ.)
-364mA (typ.)
-546mA (typ.)
-12V nominal 143mA (typ.)
-204mA (typ.)
-247mA (typ.)
+Supply Voltage: Typical Current (beeper off): Typical Current (beeper on full): Typical Current (Vin -10%, speaker option, max volume): 5V nominal 260mA (typ.)
+330mA (typ.)
+530mA (typ.)
+12V nominal 160mA (typ.)
+210mA (typ.)
+270mA (typ.)